Daily Show Prep: Thursday, June 9

 The answer to Zika is obvious: Bring back DDT | New York Post

-The Zika virus outbreak makes it clearer than ever: It’s time to end the ban on DDT — a ban that was never sensible in the first place, but now is downright unjustifiable.
+The Zika virus outbreak makes clearer than ever: It’s time to end the ban on DDT — a ban that was never sensible in the first place, but now is downright unjustifiable.

 Thursday, March 31 – Hour 1 Podcast